lsrdg/Responsive/README.md

 If you already have a local copy of the `gh-pages` branch, you just substitute a HTML file with the translated one, downloaded from the `pt` branch.

+### Differences between repositories
+On this repository:

+- `pt` is the master branch
+- Modified Gemfile
+- Still with mixed filenames [!]